Praejectus

-Saint Praejectus, Prejectus or Projectus (Saint Pry, Prie, Prix, Priest, Prest, Preils; Preietto (Proietto)) (625–676) was a bishop of Clermont, who was killed together with the abbot Amarinus as a result of political struggles of the day.
+Praejectus, Prejectus or Projectus (Saint Pry, Prie, Prix, Priest, Prest, Preils; Preietto (Proietto)) (625–676) was a bishop of Clermont, who was killed together with the abbot Amarinus as a result of contemporary political struggles.

 Life

 Born in the Auvergne to Gundolenus, of the lesser nobility; he studied under Bishop Genesius of Clermont.
 He was ordained a priest and placed in charge of the church at Issoire.
 Bishop Felix appointed him abbot of the monastery at Chantoin, founded by Genesius.

 Upon the death of Felix, Praejectus unsuccessfully contested the succession with the archdeacon Garivaldus, however, Garivaldus died shortly after becoming bishop.
 When the bishopric of Clermont became vacant, King Childeric sent edicts to elect Genesius, Count of Clermont, probably a relative of the late bishop.
 However, the Count stepped down, concerned that his appointment might be contrary to canon law.

 With the approval of Childeric II, Praejectus became bishop of Clermont in 666.
 Partly through generosity of Count Genesius, Praejectus founded monasteries, hospitals, and churches.
-In 675, a land dispute between Praejectus and Hector, lord of Marseilles, was heard at the royal court in Autun.
+In 675, a land dispute between Praejectus and Hector, lord of Marseille, was heard at the royal court in Autun.
 Hector was the son-in-law of Count Genesuis; the dispute was over certain bequests.

 Hector, who had fallen out with Wulfoald, the Mayor of the palace of Austrasia, was accused of various crimes, and at the order of Childeric, arrested and executed.
 Agritius, the man who killed Praejectus, believed that the bishop had been responsible for Hector’s death.
 At Volvic, the assassin thus stabbed to death Praejectus and Amarinus, abbot of a monastery in the area.

-The death of Praejectus was linked to that of Saint Leger (Leodegarius).
-St. Leger was an opponent of Ebroin, mayor of the palace of Neustria on two occasions; firstly from 658 to his deposition in 673 and secondly from 675 to his death in 680 or 681.
+The death of Praejectus was linked to that of Leger (Leodegarius).
+Leger was an opponent of Ebroin, mayor of the palace of Neustria on two occasions; firstly from 658 to his deposition in 673 and secondly from 675 to his death in 680 or 681.
 In a violent and despotic career, he strove to impose the authority of Neustria, which was under his control, over Burgundy and Austrasia.
-Ebroin’s supporters, which included Praejectus, St. Reol of Rheims, St. Agilbert of Paris, and St. Ouen of Rouen, held a council of bishops that sat in judgment on Leger, at Marly, near Paris.
-Praejectus’ murderer may have been a supporter of Leger, who was later murdered on October 2, 679.
+Ebroin's supporters, which included Praejectus, Reol of Rheims, Agilbert of Paris, and Ouen of Rouen, held a council of bishops that sat in judgment on Leger, at Marly, near Paris.
+Praejectus' murderer may have been a supporter of Leger, who was later murdered on October 2, 679.